almauj/go-opponent-ai/README.md

 ### 2. Open the Dashboard

 When the game ends, the sidebar will update with a **Quit** button.
-Clicking it safely logs your data, takes a final screenshot, closes the game, and automatically boots up your browser dashboard to show your win rate, capture trends, and your last played board!
+Clicking it safely logs your data, takes a final screenshot, closes the game, and automatically goes into the opens the Streamlit dashboard.
+Sometimes it doesn't take you directly to the browser, so you will have to click the local host link in the terminal if that is the case.

 ```bash
 streamlit run dashboard.py